MikeHopley/ftl-ships-strategy/index.md

 I made these notes during my second and third win-streaks, mostly to help me remember some less obvious ideas.
 I’ve tidied them up and added to them, so they might help other people too.
 I also mention [Balance Mod](http://www.it-is-law.com/ftl-balance/index.php?title=Main_Page) differences.

-This is about winning consistently on Hard, which means playing as "safely" as possible and getting through the dangerous early game in good shape.
-To be "safe", you need two things ASAP:
+This is about winning consistently on Hard, which means playing as “safely” as possible and getting through the dangerous early game in good shape.
+To be “safe”, you need two things ASAP:

 * Two shields
 * Offence that works well against two-shield enemies

-"Offence" at this stage usually means a weapon, but it could be hacking, mind control, teleporter, or a combat drone.
+“Offence” at this stage usually means a weapon, but it could be hacking, mind control, teleporter, or a combat drone.
 Prefer 1- or 2-power weapons that you can get online quickly.

 Hacking is especially strong.
-When I say "look for a weapon", that’s really  shorthand for "look for a weapon, or hacking, or other offence".
+When I say “look for a weapon”, that’s really  shorthand for “look for a weapon, or hacking, or other offence”.
 But ideally I like to start with a good weapon, then add hacking a bit later.

 # General strategy